dayvidwhy/dayvidwhy.github.io/_posts/2016-11-11-useful-web-skills.markdown

 Disclaimer: Some of these things are very obvious to the experienced web developer.

 ## Build a Page from Scratch
-If there's one thing that really accelerated my understanding of, and ability to write for the web, was doing everything from scratch.
-Crazy I know.
+If there's one thing that really accelerated my understanding of, and ability to write for the web, was doing everything from scratch at least a few times.
 I reached a point where I became frustrated with how many different frameworks there were and the number of CSS templates out there were immense.

-Looking at you Bootstrap, and I just could not deal with just using these classes.
-Just add a `form-control` class to that input field and it'll look pretty was not enough for me.
+I had noticed a lot of students would suggest the use of [bootstrap](https://getbootstrap.com/) right away for building pages, only to come to a halt later when some of the classes they used were not working the way they hoped.
+Often I would ask why they thought this class behaved this way and what CSS rules does it actually apply and they mostly weren't sure.

-I've built a few pages from scratch now and even built my [own grid](http://daygrid.dwy.io) to ensure I understood the concepts.
+I still use frameworks from time to time but I always investigate the behaviour of pre-defined classes myself before using them and I even built my [own grid](http://daygrid.dwy.io) to ensure I understood the concepts.
 Don't always just assume you know how some piece of CSS works, try out its various attributes or value ranges.

-## Learn Semantics Now
+## Learning Semantics
 The [semantic web](https://www.w3.org/standards/semanticweb/) is a standard that allows the web to start making a lot more 'sense'.
 A lot of the data we put into pages has meaning beyond just the text we show.
 We can give our data more meaning quite easily with the proper syntax.

 The latest thing I've become a fan of is the `itemscope` syntax.
 You can make links to blog posts much more meaningful like so.
 Here's a blog link from my [portfolio](https://davidyoung.tech) site.